ABlaer/MOR-SM/README.md

      git clone https://github.com/ABlaer/MOR-SM.git

-in the command line:
+in the command-line:

-1. navigate to Vall2021 directory and extracte SCARDEC:
+1. navigate to Vall2021 directory and extract SCARDEC:

          $  tar -xf  sourcefunction_archive_all.tar

-2. move the database up one directory:
+2. move the database up one directory, to Valle2021 directory:

          $  mv ALL_MOY_and_OPTI_2021_MAJ_till_31122020/* .

+3.       move relevent data files from their dir to the same directory

+         $  mv */fct*

+         and one last step

+4.       $  rm -r FCTs_*

+5. eventually your have got ~3800 files (start with fct) for the same events amount in Valle2021 directory

 ### Dependencies